WMDG

 WMDG (1260 AM; "Fox FM") is a radio station broadcasting a classic hits format.
 Licensed to East Point, Georgia, the station serves the Atlanta metropolitan area.

 The station is owned by Christopher Murray’s Georgia Radio Alliance Atlanta, LLC.

 As of August 30, 2022, WMDG is now a part of the classic hits formatted "Fox FM" network of stations across Georgia owned by the Georgia Radio Alliance.
 "Fox FM" is programmed by former WSTR "Star 94" midday host Kevin Steele.
-Local personalities on the "Fox FM" network of stations include Southside Steve and co-host Geoff Cole who host mornings, Jeremy "Hawk" Hawkins who hosts afternoons and also serves as Fox FM's voice-over talent, and Tom Sullivan who hosts afternoons and the Totally '80s Friday Night Show.
+Local personalities on the "Fox FM" network of stations include Tom Sullivan and Dave 'Cappy' Caprita whom together host mornings, Jeremy 'Hawk' Hawkins who hosts afternoons and also serves as Fox FM's voice-over talent, and J.J.
+Jackson who hosts the Totally '80s Friday Night Show.
 Syndicated programming on "Fox FM" includes Time Warp with Bill St. James.

-WMDG, as well as translators W257DF/99.3, W261DL/100.1, and W271CV/102.1 are the main stations of the Atlanta "Fox" network of stations owned by Georgia Radio Alliance.
+WMDG, as well as translators W257DF/99.3, W261DL/100.1, W271CV/102.1, and W265AV/100.9 are the main stations of the Atlanta "Fox" network of stations owned by Georgia Radio Alliance.
 Simulcasters of WMDG include WFDR 1370 AM along with an FM translator on 97.3 in Manchester, Georgia, and WBAF 1090 AM along with an FM translator on 104.9 in Barnesville, Georgia.
 A localized "Fox" network of stations also exists in Macon, Georgia with WFXM-HD3/W234CQ 94.7 being the main station of that network.
 Macon's "Fox" is also simulcasted in Warner Robins on WBML 1350/95.5 W238CG.
 Macon's "Fox" programming and music is identical to Atlanta aside from stopsets and imaging.